Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: and Correlation Clustering

 By inspection, we have that the $(i,j)$th entry of this matrix $\Omega$ is

 as desired. \end{proof}

-\subsubsection{An instance of \exposuredesign when $\phi = 1/(n-1)$}
+\subsection{An instance of \exposuredesign when $\phi = 1/(n-1)$}

-Now we demonstrate that the correlation clustering objective proposed in \cite{pouget2019variance} is a special case of \exposuredesign when $\phi = 1/(n-1)$.
+Now we demonstrate that the correlation clustering objective proposed in \cite{pouget2019variance} is a special case of \exposuredesign when $\phi = 1/(n-1)$ and no constraint is placed on cluster sizes, i.e. $\maxcorr = m$.
 Before giving the formal statement, we re-introduce the clustering objective in that paper; that is,

 where the expectation is with respect to the treatment vector $\zv \in \setb{\pm 1}^m$ drawn according to the independent cluster design given by $\clustering$.
 The quantity in the expectation is a measure of the spread of the exposures.
 We remark that in \cite{pouget2019variance}, the exposures are called ``doses'' and the quantity in the expectation is referred to as the ``empirical dose variance''.